In This Article

 - If you can’t reach your toes, a strap is a wonderful tool.

 - Hold for 15-30 seconds.
 Repeat three times on each side.

-Pigeon pose provides a deep stretch for your glutes and psoas muscles, which can help relieve back pain and sciatica.
+Pigeon pose is meant to provide a deep stretch for your glutes and psoas muscles in order to relieve back pain and sciatica.
 Breathe into the areas that feel tight—each exhale will melt away tension.

 - Start in downward-facing dog.

 - Bring your right knee forward and place it in line with your right hand.
 Your shin should be parallel with the front of your mat.